noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA3.md

 ##### Claim:
-'Fossil fuels and biofuels produce carbon dioxide in their combustion' *Do biofuels produce less carbon dioxide per kWh of energy produced??*
+'Fossil fuels and biofuels produce carbon dioxide in their combustion' Evaluate the impact of fossil fuels and biofuels on the environment

+*Do biofuels produce less carbon dioxide per kWh of energy produced??*

 ##### Demonstrate development of the research question from the claim
+-

 ##### Investigate phenomena associated with claim

 ##### Specific and relevant research question
 ##### Relevant Sources